fscali/udemy-react-microfrontends/mfp/navigation-requirements.md

 - Each app might be using a completely different navigation framework
 - We might swap out or upgrade navigation libraries all the time - should'n require a rewrite of the rest of the app

+## Notes

+The most common pattern in microfrontends is to use browser history in the container and memory history in the hosted apps.
+This is done because otherwise there would conflicts in handling the address bar url between container and the microfrontends.